Bills Digest No. 59, Bills Digests alphabetical index 2019–20

 Owen Griffiths

-Date introduced: 16 October 2019
+Introductory Info Date introduced: 16 October 2019

 House: House of Representatives

-Portfolio: Communications and the Arts
+Portfolio: Communication and the Arts

-Commencement: On Royal Assent
+Commencement: On Royal Assent.

 The Bills Digest at a glance